Open Policy Agent (OPA)

 Configuration

 By default the Dashboard OPA engine is turned off, and you need to explicitly enable it via your Dashboard tyk_analytics.conf file.
-You can then control OPA functionality on a global level via your tyk_analytics.conf file, or at an organisation level using either the OPA API or the Dashboard.
+You can then control OPA functionality on a global level via your tyk_analytics.conf file, or at an organization level using either the OPA API or the Dashboard.

 Key Type Description Example